 Gateshead & District Tramways Co.
 No. 5

-Gateshead number 5 comes from an innovative tramway that pioneered many ideas and experiments over the years.
+Gateshead & District was an innovative tramway that pioneered many ideas and experiments over the years.
 The system itself was electrified in 1901 but faced a challenge in that a number of routes serving densely populated areas were unsuitable for double deckers because of the need to negotiate a low bridge near Gateshead station at the nub of the network.
 The solution they resorted to involved the purchase of extra long bogie-mounted single deckers with far greater standing capacity than seated.

 The first tramcars for the system were purchased from established manufacturers but when Gateshead & District Tramway Co. decided to modernise its fleet between 1923 and 1928 most of the new single deckers were built in-house at its Sunderland Road works.

 In order to facilitate the boarding and dismounting of such numbers, an innovative “passenger flow” system was adopted whereby passengers boarded the tram at the rear, using sliding doors that were operated by the conductor and exited from the front using a hinged door that was controlled by the driver.
 Motorists were warned of these novel front exit arrangements by the large painted panel on both dashes.
 In addition, as the door opened, a “Stop/Danger” notice that was fixed to the door protruded from the tram at the same time as illuminated “STOP” signs appeared on the rear dash.

 Another distinctive feature of the trams were the very prominent advertising displays mounted on the roof.
 In the case of cars number 5 and 6 these featured a local Ford car dealer and the same advertisements were carried from the date of entering into service in April 1927 until 1950, not that long before the system closed.
 Other advertisements were originally displayed both inside and out, the interior ones comprising ornate coloured etched glass panels mounted in wooden frames at the tops of the windows.